openflighthpc/flight-control-api/README.md

     description: Internal server error
 ```

-## Instance Usage
+## Instance Usages

-Return the average of the last 20 mins and the last recorded usage of the instance in percentage.
+Return the average during the given period and the last recorded usage of the instance in percentage.

 ### Path